 The traction control system helps maintain traction when accelerating on slippery surfaces, such as unpaved or wet roads.
-If sensors detect that the rear wheel is starting to slip (uncontrolled spinning), the traction control system assists by regulating engine power as needed until traction is restored.
-The "TCS" indicator/warning light flashes to let the rider know that traction control has engaged.
+If sensors detect that the rear wheel is starting to slip (uncontrolled spinning), the traction control system assists by reducing engine power until traction is restored.

+- The TCS indicator light will flash to let you know that traction control has engaged. - Slight changes in engine and exhaust sound may also be noticeable.